postmanlabs/labs-docs/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make at [Issues](https://github.com/postmanlabs/postman-docs/issues).

-Please note there is a [code of conduct](https://www.postman.com/code-of-conduct); please follow it in all your interactions with the project.
+We have a [code of conduct](https://www.postman.com/code-of-conduct) that you're expected to follow in all your interactions with the project.

 ## Development process